 Sri Lanka’s political transition presents an opportunity to increase the government’s transparency and accountability.
 In early 2017, OPDAT will establish a program to work with the government of Sri Lanka to address public corruption, strengthen the justice sector, and develop the country’s rule of law institutions.
 Specifically, the RLA will support the revision and adoption of legislation and regulations to facilitate investigations and prosecutions of corruption and money laundering.
 These efforts will include activities to improve mandates, clarify roles, and improve coordination between anti-corruption agencies, and to strengthen institutional capacity for international legal cooperation.

 Burma’s porous borders facilitate the manufacture of narcotics, the trans-shipment of contraband, and the proceeds of organized crime.
+It is the second largest heroin producer in the world.
 Transnational organized crime poses a significant threat to the rule of law in Burma and its justice institutions are ill prepared to address it.
-Burma’s criminal justice system is based on an outdated legislative framework that hampers effective investigation and prosecution.
-To address these challenges, OPDAT initially deployed an Intermittent Legal Advisor to Rangoon in 2016.
-In early 2017, OPDAT will deploy a Resident Legal Advisor to strengthen police-prosecutor cooperation, strengthen anti-money laundering/countering the finance of terrorism capabilities, strengthen anti-corruption capabilities, and promote international cooperation, and prosecutor skills and professionalism.
+Following years of military rule, Burma’s criminal justice system is based on an outdated legislative framework that hampers effective investigation and prosecution.
+To help address these challenges, OPDAT deployed a Resident Legal Advisor in 2017 to strengthen police-prosecutor cooperation, strengthen anti-money laundering/countering the finance of terrorism capabilities, strengthen anti-corruption capabilities, and promote international cooperation, and prosecutor skills and professionalism.